flyingfalling/pyraygputils/README.md

 4) Execute ansible to start the ray cluster: ansible-playbook -i /path/to/your/inventory /path/to/raystarter/playbooks/startray_ansible.yaml

-#REV: todo: make it so it copies a script to automatically run that, taking only a user -i argument?
+TODO: make it so it copies a script to automatically run that, taking only a user -i argument?

 # TO STOP RAY CLUSTER: